-The Regional Arts Commission is delighted to once again announce its annual awarded grants.
-As part of this announcement, we thought it might be helpful to provide some additional information about our grantmaking process.
-Below you’ll find our most Frequently Asked Questions.
-As always, we welcome your comments and any additional questions you might have about who we are and how we are working to make St. Louis a better place to live through the arts.
+Below you’ll find our most frequently asked questions about the Regional Arts Commission’s annual grants.
+As always, we welcome your comments and any additional questions you might have about who we are and how we are working to make St. Louis a more equitable and vibrant place to live through the arts.

 Through a legislative mandate established in 1985, RAC receives its funding from 4/15 of the hotel/motel room sales tax revenue from St. Louis City and County, in addition to special project grants from foundations and corporations.

 HOW MANY GRANT PROGRAMS ARE OFFERED BY RAC?

 RAC offers four grant programs: